moneppo/omniverse/README.md

 Each player shuffles their deck and draws six cards.
 The youngest player goes first.

 A turn has three steps:
 1. **Prepare**: Draw a card and place up to one Resource card face up.
 Apply any effects to your contestants.
 2. **Act**: For each contestant in play, either pair it to an opponent contestant or take one action, but not both.
-Play any number of actions from cards in your hand
+Play any number of actions from cards in your hand.
-    3. **New Contestant**: Put up to one contestant card in play
+3. **New Contestant**: Put up to one contestant card in play.

 When a card's Essence is depleted, it is removed from play and discarded.
 If the card is a contestant, its honor is awarded to the attacking player.
 The first player to earn